Payment Gateway Business Model: How Payment Gateway Integration can become a Revenue Driver and Customer Acquisition Tool

 - Client demand: if a large user asks the developer to use a specific gateway [possibly to use an existing merchant account] this can be the motivation.

-Reasons why choosing a Payment Gateway Integration needs to be more strategic
+Reasons why Payment Gateway Integration needs to be more strategic

 Most payment gateway integration operate as a separate silo from your core business.
 Your customer needs to accept payments and they leave your ecosystem and interact with the gateway silo.